 Japanese Maple Bonsai Repotting

 Young Japanese Maple bonsai trees need to be repotted annually.
-Well established maples, that is older than 10 years, should be repotted once every three years in the spring before buds open.
-Best soil to use is Japanese Akadalama clay.
+Well-established maples, that are older than 10 years, should be repotted once every three years in the spring before buds open.
+The best soil to use is Japanese Akadalama clay.

 Japanese Maple Bonsai Pets and Diseases